reiver/go-telnet/README.md

 # go-telnet

-Package **telnet** provides TELNET and TELNETS client and server implementations, for the Go programming language, in a style similar to the "net/http" library that is part of the Go standard library, including support for "middleware";
+Package **telnet** provides TELNET and TELNETS client and server implementations, for the Go programming language.

+The **telnet** package provides an API in a style similar to the "net/http" library that is part of the Go standard library, including support for "middleware".

-TELNETS is *secure TELNET*, with the TELNET protocol over a secured TLS (or SSL) connection.
+(TELNETS is *secure TELNET*, with the TELNET protocol over a secured TLS (or SSL) connection.)

 ## Documention